-The Board held nine meetings during 2023.
-Each incumbent director attended more than 75% of the total number of meetings of the Board and each committee on which he or she served during the fiscal year ended December 31, 2023.
-All directors are expected to attend regular Board meetings, Board committee meetings for committees on which the director serves and our annual meeting of stockholders.
-All of our directors then in office attended the 2023 Annual Meeting of Stockholders.
+The Board held ten meetings during 2022.
+Each incumbent director attended more than 75% of the total number of meetings of the Board and each committee on which he or she served during the fiscal year ended December 31, 2022.
+All directors are expected to attend regular Board meetings, Board committee meetings for committees on which he or she serves and our annual meeting of stockholders.
+All of our directors then in office attended the 2022 Annual Meeting of Stockholders.